mitchmoser/SharpShares/README.md

 Optional Arguments:
-    /threads  - specify maximum number of parallel threads  (default=25) /ldap     - query hosts from the following LDAP filters (default=all) :all - All enabled computers with 'primary' group 'Domain Computers' :dc  - All enabled Domain Controllers (not read-only DCs)
+    /threads  - specify maximum number of parallel threads  (default=25) /dc       - specify domain controller to query (if not ran on a domain-joined host) /domain   - specify domain name (if not ran on a domain-joined host) /ldap     - query hosts from the following LDAP filters (default=all) :all - All enabled computers with 'primary' group 'Domain Computers' :dc  - All enabled Domain Controllers (not read-only DCs)